-I made 7 pots for the NEST group exhibition at the Henry George Gallery, contributed to by 12 ceramic potters and artists.
-On the surfaces of my pots, I examined the world as our global nest by suspending moments in time on their circular surfaces, in drawings.
-Here, I want to swim upstream like a red salmon, look again and see what is really going on.
+I made 7 pots for the NEST exhibition at the Henry George Gallery, contributed to by 12 ceramic potters and artists.
+On the surfaces of my pots, I examined the world as our nest where creatures hatch by suspending time in circular drawings.
+But once more I want to revisit these sketched moments, see it from above and understand what is really going on.

 The shape of choice

-A sleepy creature wakes up inside an agapanthus, while a sugar bird faces the world upside down, suspended midair in a triangle, with one foot on a kappertjie, the other on a agt-dae-genees and a red trumpet waiting underneath.
+A sleepy creature wakes up.
+A little tit bird faces the world upside down, suspended midair in a triangular choice – one foot on a kappertjie, the other on a agt-dae-genees and a red trumpet waiting underneath.

 The Love Letter

-This pot is made after Johannes Vermeer’s painting by the same name.
-Here a woman receives a proposal on Whats App from her lover, not written in words but as a single symbol – an apple.
-She understands its content in its context while she considers his offer of one more apple.
+I made this pot after Johannes Vermeer’s painting by the same name.
+In a virtual space, a woman receives a proposal on Whats App from her besotted lover, not written in words but sent as a single symbol – an apple.
+She understands its content in its context and considers the offer of one more apple.

 The unsolvable equation

-Here a conversation breaks loose between an iteration of birds where there is no answer to be found.
-In the space between the shoebill and the bittern – the sea gull, egret and the little tit argue not the truth of the matter but who started the matter?
+Here a conversation breaks loose between an iteration of birds where no answer is possible.
+In the distance between the pelican and the bittern – the sea gull, the egret and the little tit argue not the truth of the matter but who started the matter?

 I then made this pot by joining 2 clays together and formed it partly on my potters wheel and partly built it by hand, because I wanted to express two unlikely things joined together.
 I have this memory in my head – Our family went for a long walk on our favorite beach when we saw a strange thing.
-In the distance we saw a tumble of black and blue, but as we approached we saw that it was a black oystercatcher caught in a nest of fishing line.
-My daughter gently held the spiky bird, while my husband and I cut it free, an arduous task which took a very long time.
+In the distance was a tumble of black and blue.
+As we came closer it turned out to be a black oystercatcher caught in a nest of fishing-line.
+My daughter gently approached and held the spiky bird, while my husband and I cut it free, an arduous task which took a very long time.
 Long enough for us to feel the bird’s panic and pain.
-Then with mixed feelings, we watched our familiar stranger limp back into the shallow waves, still searching for his oyster and pearl.
+At last set free from its prison, we watched our familiar stranger limp back towards the shallow waves to continue its search of its elusive oyster and pearl.